 The important thing is to acknowledge and try to understand what is causing an emotion.
-Ignoring it can cause the feelings to fester and make it more difficult to determine the source fo the feelings.
+Ignoring it can cause the feelings to fester and make it more difficult to determine the source of the feelings.

-Why Understanding Emotions Is Important
+Why Emotional Awareness Is Important

 What happens when we fail to understand not only how another person feels but why they might feel that way?
 As you might imagine, such situations can seriously derail a relationship.